howmanyusersaretakn/Sartor-Measurement-Calculator/README.md

 This is a very simple python project (pretty much plug and play); Once you download the project and run it, it will ask for 3 sets of measurements: height, hip, and waist.

+Also keep in mind that these measurements will not be 100% accurate, since every person's proportions are different.
+But it gives a good starting point when you start to draft your patterns

 Output will be a formatted table of data.